libsss01/libsss01/README.md

 ## 🎯 Current Focus

 - Web development with HTML, CSS and JavaScript
-- Backend fundamentals with PHP and MySQL
+- Backend fundamentals
 - SQL, SQL Server and database logic
 - Programming with Python and C++
-- Git and GitHub for version control
+- Git and GitHub
 - Building and improving real projects step by step

 ## 🧰 Current Stack